 Jaclyn Moriarty grew up in Sydney, Australia and studied in the United States and England.
 She spent four years working as a media and entertainment lawyer and is now writing full time.
 Jaclyn is the author of bittersweet teen bestsellers FEELING SORRY FOR CELIA, FINDING CASSIE CRAZY and BECOMING BINDY MACKENZIE.

-New Toy - one month ago
+New Toy - 2 months ago

 I guess other people are also saying this, but it really seems like he’s a boy with a new toy, a big new toy, something his little sister asked for years before.
 She saved her gold stars for years, hoping to get this toy, but just before Christmas, he suddenly decided that he wanted it himself.
 So he started shouting for it.